pikariop/dotfiles/OSX/README.md

 - Install custom keyboard layout
     - `sudo cp FinnishCustom.bundle /Library/Keyboard\ Layouts/`
-    - `sudo chown -R root:wheel /Library/Keyboard\ Layouts/FinnishCustom.bundle `    - Add layout from System Preferences -> Keyboard -> Input Sources
+    - `sudo chown -R root:wheel /Library/Keyboard\ Layouts/FinnishCustom.bundle `
+    - Add the layout from System Preferences -> Keyboard -> Input Sources
-    - So what is customized within the layout?
+    - The layout includes the following modifications
         - Dead key behavior of `~` removed, `~` is produced by pressing `¨`.
         - `^` and dead-`¨` mapped to `⇧¨` and `⌥¨`
         - `´` and ``` `` are reversed and non-dead. `⌥´` and `⇧⌥´` produce the dead key alternatives.
 Why reverse?
 Because the predefined Finnish way is opposite to U.S. layout, which I code often in, and in OS X, ``⌘` `` cycles through windows of current app, which wouldn't work with a Finnish layout.